American system historically seen as a model by nations trying to fill gaps in education systems.

 American Community colleges have historically been identified as prospective models by countries trying to address gaps in their education systems.
 Much of the interest in community colleges, globally, has centered on their role in workforce training and, more recently, on the concept of transfer credits, open access, and flexible education pathways to universities.

-And, many have a desire to further their education beyond high school, but they do not possess the academic skills or ability to be accepted at a regional university.
+And, many have the desire to further their education beyond high school, but they do not possess the academic skills or ability to be accepted at a regional university.
 As the forces of globalization begin affecting knowledge, employment and learning, community colleges respond in various ways that most universities simply cannot.

 There are demographic changes in local service areas that reflect a more globally mobile society, or it may be because local businesses have ties with global brands and need immediate workforce development to meet those needs.